-Paul Martin, director of marketing for Europe, the Middle East and Africa at event management platform EventsAIR, explores what he feels is at the heart of event success: social media.
+Paul Martin, director of sales for EMEA at event management platform EventsAIR, explores what he feels is at the heart of event success: social media.

 All event planners understand that one of the primary keys to event success is attendee engagement, however there are a number of ways to achieve this and choosing the right approach for your audience can present a challenge.